I bet you’re wondering if installing solar panels adds value to your home, or in other words, does it make your house more attractive.

 Potential for Solar Energy to Add Value to Your Home

 The potential for any solar panel home value increase is dependent on various factors, including climate and the system itself.
 While no doubt installing solar panels can increase the value of your home, you must own the system.
-We don’t advise leasing for many reasons.
-We’ll cover this in a future article.
+We don’t advise leasing for many reasons and we covered this in another article here.

 EnergySage, an online marketplace developed with funding from the U.S. Department of Energy’s (DOE) Sun-Shot program, agrees.
 They point out that if you lease or enter a power purchase agreement (PPA), you rent the system from a third-party owner.